V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 * Run the wires through the first channel.
 * Use the M2.5 screws to secure the endstop with the arm facing out.
 * 99% of builds are going to use this endstop, homing to Ymin.
-The locations for the endstops located at the back or only for those who want to home to Ymax (not recommended for beginners, needs changes to the config).
+The locations for the endstops located at the back are only for those who want to home to Ymax (not recommended for beginners, needs changes to the config).

 !!! warning